 Ozgu is responsible for managing the statistical and data management functions for sponsored clinical trials.
 Prior to joining CRF in 2015, she worked as a clinical statistician at Boehringer Ingelheim and taught statistical methods classes during her graduate studies.
 Ozgu holds a Bachelor of Science degree in statistics from Middle East Technical University in Turkey and a Master of Science degree in statistics from the University of Georgia.

-Mitsuaki Matsumura – Manager, Intravascular Imaging, Physiology, and MRI Core Laboratories,
+Mitsuaki Matsumura – Associate Director, Intravascular Imaging, Physiology, and MRI Core Laboratories

 Mitsuaki is responsible for managing the activities of the lntravascular Imaging, Physiology, and MRI Core Laboratories.
 He acts as the point-person for sponsors, reporting project status to physician directors, maintaining proper documents, approving paperwork, assigning work, training new staff, and overseeing trial management from start to end.
 Prior to joining CRF, he worked as a radiology technician at Japanese Red Cross Kobe Hospital and Hyogo Emergency Medical Center in Hyogo, Japan, and did a fellowship at CRF/Columbia University Medical Center in New York.
 He is a graduate of Nagoya University School of Health Sciences with a Bachelor of Science degree in radiological technology.